 Modules are set up in a hierarchical fashion, meaning you need to load a compiler before MPI and other libraries appear.

-Currently the system has a few different MPI implementations installed:
+Currently the system has a two MPI implementations installed:

-You will need to have the MPI module loaded when submitting your jobs.
+You need to have the MPI module loaded when submitting your jobs.

 More information about specific applications can be found here